-The CESC is a leading provider of Cannabis science research.
-Through an established consortium of scientists, the CESC works to make Cannabis safer and more accessible to the public.
+The CESC is a leading provider of Cannabis science research services.
+Using an established consortium of scientists, the CESC works to make Cannabis safer and more accessible.
 Our diverse organization helps bridge the gap between Cannabis product development and delivery.
 We have a proven ability to generate authoritative, real-world evidence of product effectiveness, safety, and value.

 Developing a Cannabis product through commercialization, and demonstrating its post-launch value and safety is a complex journey.
-Regulatory hurdles and decision-making increase complexity.
+Regulatory hurdles and decision-making increase the complexity.
 CESC aligns Cannabis communities, scientific expertise, and industry insight to help make informed decisions early in the product development journey and, ultimately, validates products to improved outcomes.
-Our science focuses on validating high end, well-produced Cannabis products at good price point.

-The CESC’s Dosing Project is a real-world data registry.
-Initiating the Dosing Project quickly establishes a core strength – the generation, analysis, and communication of real-world evidence throughout the product lifecycle.
-Investigators, Dr. John S. Abrams, and Dr. Jean Talleyrand, demonstrate innovation in their commitment to working with Cannabis prevalent communities, governments, and academic institutions.
+Our flagship initiative, The Dosing Project, establishes a real-world data registry.
+The Dosing Project is a core strength, the generating, analyzing, and communicating clinical evidence throughout the Cannabis product lifecycle.
+Investigators, Dr. John S. Abrams, and Dr. Jean Talleyrand, are innovators committed to working with Cannabis communities, governments, and academic institutions.
 They recognize the opportunity to meet the need for scientific evidence in a developing industry.

 The most successful journeys start with great maps.
 CESC’s industry-leading experts work in unison to effectively navigate the product lifecycle mapped by Characterization, Categorization, Stratification, Correlation and Certification.
-Potency Assays, Process Control, and Flight Concepts, offer Sponsors a competitive edge in a market with stakeholders that require the right evidence at the right time.
+Flight Concepts, Potency Assays, and Process Control offer Sponsors a competitive edge in a market where stakeholders require the right evidence at the right time.
 We understand what it takes to solve the many-to-many relationships inherent in botanical product development.